CloudFerro/cf-mkcli/README.md

 * `--node-count INTEGER`: Number of nodes in the pool  [default: 1]
 * `--min-nodes INTEGER`: Minimum number of nodes in the pool  [default: 1]
 * `--max-nodes INTEGER`: Maximum number of nodes in the pool  [default: 10]
+* `--shared-networks TEXT`: List of shared networks for the node pool
 * `--autoscale / --no-autoscale`: Enable autoscaling for the node pool  [default: no-autoscale]
 * `--flavor TEXT`: Machine flavor for the node pool, if None, use the default flavor  [default: hmad.medium]
+* `--from-json FROM_JSON`: Node-pool payload in JSON format, if None, use provided options
 * `--dry-run`: If True, do not perform any actions, just print the payload
 * `--help`: Show this message and exit.